MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/queries-usage-reports.md

 ### Special note for the Most popular search items download report

-In the **Most popular search items** report, notice that in the user interface of the report you, a query can have up to to three top results for each popular search term.
+In the **Most popular search items** report, notice that in the user interface of the report you, a query can have up to three top results for each popular search term.
 When you download the report and view it in Excel, a search term with more than one top result will display with a row for each result.
 The first three columns will pertain to the query (for example, (query text, count, and clicks), and will be the same.
 The remaining columns in the rows for the search item will pertain to the specific results, and will vary.

 :::image type="content" source="media/usage-reports/excel-report.png" alt-text="A Top queries report Excel spreadsheet showing multiple rows." lightbox="media/usage-reports/excel-report.png":::